 Sessions are for one hour during which time I would work together with you to help you understand the difficulties you are experiencing and what lies behind them, and to help you find a way through.
 Sessions usually take place weekly.
 How many sessions depends on what you yourself feel you need.
 I have experience in providing both long and short term therapy.

-It can be hard to take the first step and make contact but If you feel that some therapy might help you I would encourage you to phone or email so that we can arrange a meeting.
+It can be hard to take the first step and make contact but If you feel that some therapy might help you I would encourage you to phone or email so that we can arrange an initial session.
 This won't commit you to anything further and would just be to see if I might be the right person for you.

 Training, qualifications & experience

 I qualified as a Psychosynthesis psychotherapist from the Amsterdam Institute of Psychosynthesis (now the Dutch Institute for Psychosynthesis) in 1996 after 4 years of training.
 On my return to the UK I did another 5 years formal psychotherapy training at the Bath Centre for Psychotherapy and Counselling in order to broaden and deepen what I can offer as a therapist.

 Since 1991 I have followed a wide variety of self-development and professional development trainings and I continue to do this as an important way of enriching my work.

 I have always worked in private practice except for a 2 year period in which I also worked as a counsellor for an organisation that provided counselling to women and men who had suffered sexual abuse.

 I am a registered member of the British Association of Counsellors and Psychotherapists (BACP) and I adhere to the BACP ethical code